 You can translate the title as “The blade of demon destruction.”

 The universe of Kimetsu No Yaiba is vast and deep; this is one of the many reasons for its success.
 The more we delve into each of its symbols and messages, the more we like it.
-Today we will know some curiosities like the meaning of its original title, the explanation of Tanjiro’s earrings, the interpretation of the colors of the swords, and much more.
+Today we will learn some curiosities like the meaning of its original title, the explanation of Tanjiro’s earrings, the interpretation of the colors of the swords, and much more.

 Surprisingly, the creators of Kimetsu No Yaiba did it in Kanji, which makes its meaning much more complex to interpret.